nethical6/mywebsite/content/blog/PoemAfterYouKilledYourself.md

 Your mother fell on her knees and cried,

-with all your photos and clothes lyinh beside,
+with all your photos and clothes lying beside,

-Sometimes randomly imagining if it was all a drean and you did'nt die,
+Sometimes randomly imagining if it was all a dream and you did'nt die,

 <br>